Consumer Insights

 Also, studies indicate that virtual try-on features can increase online conversion rates by up to 40%.
 Shopify reports that 66% of shoppers feel more confident in purchases when they can try items virtually.
 Furthermore, the rapid expansion of smartphone usage, predicted to exceed 6.3 billion devices worldwide by 2025, supports the adoption of mobile-friendly AR applications, further propelling the virtual mirror market growth.

-In brick-and-mortar stores, virtual mirrors allow shoppers to try on makeup, accessories, or outfits without physically changing items.
+In brick-and-mortar stores, virtual mirrors allow shoppers try on makeup, accessories, or outfits without physically changing items.
 This trend is part of the growing "phygital" movement, where physical and digital experiences are blended to attract tech-savvy shoppers.
 Major retailers like Sephora and Nike have reported up to a 7% increase in online sales after in-store virtual mirror adoption.
 With more than 92% of retailers maintaining a physical presence, brick-and-mortar stores are leveraging virtual mirrors to drive foot traffic back to physical locations.

 Virtual mirrors on e-commerce websites allow shoppers to try on products digitally, enhancing online shopping experiences.
 Platforms like Amazon and Alibaba recently reported that virtual try-on tools have led to a 40% increase in user engagement, which in turn, has increased virtual mirror demand growth.